 It is difficult to answer YES or NO to the question posed above.
-This is because the effects that horse riding has on the back has its good and bad sides.
+This is because the effects of horse riding on a back is mixed.
 So there are no definitive answers to these many questions.
 Let’s take a look at these two sides.

 Horse Riding And Your Back

 Being a sport in which the spine is often subject to high impact, studies have shown that 50% of horse riders are most likely to experience pain.
 Categorically, riders that take part in show jumping competitions had over two times the possibility of experiencing chronic pain that was long term compared to experiencing acute pain that was short term.

 In cases where the riders get to experience pain, 85% of them reported it to be in the neck and back, with back pain posing as the major.
 66% made a report of having pains in other areas of the body.
 85% of the riders who came down with pain reported that their general riding performance was impacted by the pain.